awinogrodzki/next-firebase-auth-edge/README.md

 }
 ```

-In this code example we define Next.js middleware that checks for `/api/login` and `/api/logout` requests to and returns `AuthMiddlewareResponse`.
+In this code example we define Next.js middleware that checks for `/api/login` and `/api/logout` requests and returns `AuthMiddlewareResponse`.
 The latter is instance of `NextResponse` object, updated with authentication headers.

 ### Example AuthProvider